-PSEG Long Island requested that PS&S Engineering, PC (PS&S) perform a Noise Impact Assessment Study for the proposed substation upgrade to assess its potential noise level impacts at the closest residential and commercial property lines in the project area as compared with the New York State Department of Environmental Conservation (NYSDEC) Noise Policy Guidelines and the Town of Hempstead Noise Code Limits.
-PS&S completed the requested Assessment in accordance with accepted noise level evaluation standards, procedures, requirements, and guidelines, and the Assessment included:
+PSEG Long Island requested that PS&S Engineering, PC (PS&S) perform a Noise Impact Assessment Study for the proposed substation to assess its potential noise level impacts at the closest property lines in the project area as compared with the New York State Department of Environmental Conservation (NYSDEC) Noise Policy Guidelines and the Town of Hempstead Noise Code.
+PS&S completed the requested assessment in accordance with accepted noise level evaluation standards, procedures, requirements, and guidelines, and the assessment included:

-- Measurement of existing (ambient background) noise levels at the closest residential and commercial property lines in the project vicinity, and identification and characterization of existing noise source influences in the area; - Computer propagation modeling of worst case potential future noise level impacts at the nearest residential and commercial property lines based on the proposed replacement transformer banks operating at maximum capacity; and - The results of the Assessment were then compared to applicable noise standards, guidelines and limits.
+Measurement of existing (ambient background) noise levels at the closest property lines in the project vicinity, and identification and characterization of existing noise source influences in the area.
+Note there were no residential properties proximate to the proposed Lindbergh Substation;

+- Computer propagation modeling of worst case potential future noise level impacts at the nearest property lines based on the proposed placement of two transformer banks operating at maximum capacity; and - The results of the assessment were then compared to applicable noise standards, guidelines and limits.

-Noise Monitoring Results: The existing ambient background Daytime noise levels measured at the closest residential and commercial property lines in the vicinity of the project site varied between 62 dBA and 65 dBA, and Nighttime ambient background noise levels varied between 54 dBA and 61 dBA, with the major noise influences in the project area being from traffic noise from Columbia Street, as well as pedestrians and bus idling associated with the Hempstead Transit Center.
+Noise Monitoring Results: The existing ambient background daytime noise levels measured at the closest property lines in the vicinity of the project site varied between 62 dBA and 74 dBA, and nighttime ambient background noise levels varied between 56 dBA and 71 dBA, with the major noise influences in the project area being from traffic noise from Charles Lindbergh Boulevard.

-Noise Modeling Results & Conclusions: The projected (modeled) noise impact levels at the closest residential and commercial property line receptors based on worst case future noise levels from the planned new replacement transformers with the new transformer banks operating simultaneously at maximum capacity, were 43.7 dBA at the closest residential property line, and 31.4 dBA at the closest commercial property line.
+Noise Modeling Results & Conclusions: The projected (modeled) noise impact levels at the closest property line receptors based on worst case future noise levels from the planned installation of new transformer banks operating simultaneously at maximum capacity, were 15.3 dBA at the closest affected property line.

-The modeled worst case cumulative total noise level impacts from the proposed new replacement transformer equipment at the closest residential and commercial property line receptor locations are significantly lower than the existing daytime and nighttime ambient noise levels, and will not result in any perceptible noise increase above existing ambient noise levels.
+The modeled worst case cumulative total noise level impacts from the proposed new transformer banks at the closest property line receptor locations are significantly lower than the existing daytime and nighttime ambient noise levels, and will not result in any perceptible noise increase above existing ambient noise levels.

-The modeled future noise impact levels at the closest residential and commercial property line receptor locations are well below the NYSDEC Noise Policy Guideline sound-level limit of 65 dBA, and will be in compliance with the Town of Hempstead Noise Code limits of 65 dBA at residential receiving property lines during the daytime period of 9 am to 10 pm, and 50 dBA at residential receiving property lines during the nighttime period of 10 pm to 9 am, and 65 dBA at nonresidential (e.g., commercial or industrial) receiving property lines at any time.
+The modeled future noise impact levels at the closest property line receptor locations are below the NYSDEC Noise Policy Guideline sound-level limit of 65 dBA and will be in compliance with the Town of Hempstead Noise Code.

-The results of the Noise Impact Assessment Study therefore concluded that the proposed transformer replacement upgrades will result in no change to the existing ambient noise levels at the closest residential and commercial property lines in the project area, and that the proposed upgrade will be in compliance with all applicable noise standards and criteria, and all applicable noise code limits.
+The results of the Noise Impact Assessment Study therefore concluded that the proposed transformers will result in no change to the existing ambient noise levels at the closest property lines in the project area, and that the proposed transformers will be in compliance with all applicable noise standards and criteria, and all applicable noise code limits.